 As outlined by the IRS in the Publication 15, (Circular E), Employer’s Tax Guide, if your employee repays you for wages they received in error, do not offset the repayments against current year wages unless the repayments are for amounts received in error in the current year.

 To further explain, let’s look at both overpayments and repayments in the current and subsequent years.

 Overpayments are considered paid when received and must be included in the employee’s income when received.
 If the employee repays the advance or overpayment during the same year they received it, the employer should exclude the amount from the employee’s income when filing the W-2.

-The employee should repay the net amount and the employer will need to submit proper amended federal and state returns.
+The employee should repay the net amount and the employer will need to submit properly amended federal and state returns.
 In these cases, it’s also important to watch state and federal unemployment, as they may be overstated.
 If this happens, amendments may need to be filed for the affected quarters.

 Let’s look at an example:

-ABC Company hires Mike on May 1, 2013 at a salary of $3,000 per month.
+ABC Company hires Mike on May 1, 2022 at a salary of $3,000 per month.
 Mike receives a sign-on bonus of $1,000 that he must repay if he leaves ABC within one year of hire.
-Mike resigns on December 2, 2013 and repays the sign-on bonus.
+Mike resigns on December 2, 2022 and repays the sign-on bonus.
 Because he repaid the bonus in the same year it was originally paid, he owes only the net amount of $698.50.
 ABC will issue the net transaction on Mike’s W-2.

 Here’s how Mike’s W-2 would appear in this scenario: